2019 - Doctor of Philosophy (Medicine). Monash University / Monash Medical Centre

 2014 - Bachelor of Biomedical Sciences (Honours).
 Monash University / Immunology

-Dr Sj Sijie Shen is a postdoctoral fellow in A/Prof Amany Zekry's group, based at Microbiome Research Centre, St George Clinical School, Kogarah NSW.
-His research investigates the intricate interactions between host immunity and gut microbiota, and how alterations in the gut contributes and modulates inflammation in the liver.
-By better understanding the mechanisms that underlie how this "gut-liver axis" impacts liver inflammation and disease, he hopes to find how modifying the gut microbiota can prevent or halt the progression of liver cancer.
+I am a postdoctoral fellow in A/Prof Amany Zekry's group, based at Microbiome Research Centre, St George Clinical School, Kogarah NSW.
+My research investigates the intricate interactions between host immunity and gut microbiota, and how alterations in the gut contributes and modulates inflammation in the liver.
+By better understanding the mechanisms that underlie how this "gut-liver axis" impacts liver inflammation and disease, I hope to find how modifying the gut microbiota can prevent or halt the progression of liver cancer.

-Dr Shen is a researcher in respiratory and gastrointestinal tract diseases, with a major focus on the interaction between host immunity and microbiota.
-He has a special interest in the role that diet plays in immune responses and disease progression and modification.
-Prior to his current role, Dr Shen trained as a postdoctoral fellow at UTS / Centenary Institute investigating the importance of microbiota in respiratory diseases.
+I am a researcher in respiratory and gastrointestinal tract diseases, with a major focus on the interaction between host immunity and microbiota.
+I have a special interest in the role that diet plays in immune responses and disease progression and modification.
+Prior to my current role, I trained as a postdoctoral fellow at UTS / Centenary Institute investigating the importance of microbiota in respiratory diseases.

-Dr Shen completed his PhD at Monash University (2019) examining the interplay between the gut microbiota and neutrophils in a mouse model of colitis.
-His research topic during his 3rd year research project and Honours (Monash University) was examining the role of dietary fibre and short-chain fatty acids in a mouse models of lung inflammation (allergic airways disease and aspergillosis) and oesophagitis.
+I completed my PhD at Monash University (2019) examining the interplay between the gut microbiota and neutrophils in a mouse model of colitis.
+My research topic during his 3rd year research project and Honours (Monash University) was examining the role of dietary fibre and short-chain fatty acids in a mouse models of lung inflammation (allergic airways disease and aspergillosis) and oesophagitis.